 - An emergency response room must be provided for the emergency response function.

-The staff and the student population in particular is highly diverse and comes from over 150 countries in different parts of the world.
+The staff, and student population in particular, is highly diverse and comes from over 150 countries in different parts of the world.
 Cohesion and feeling at home are essential to this multicultural group.
 Therefore, the restaurant is the social "heart" of ITC and should have a homely look and feel.

 The Scientific departments explicitly want to retain a traditional office environment.
 The idea is that by choosing their own working hours, people can work more efficiently and flexibly.
 The introduction of flex places may seem attractive from a financial perspective, but it is incompatible with how the ITC works.

 From interviews with employees we gather that 75% to 80% prefer many concentrated activities, while 25% to 20% prefer fewer concentrated activities.
 This assumption should be used as a starting point for the design of the office environment for the Scientific Departments.
 Based on this, a point can be made for housing the scientific staff in their own office rooms.

 Due to the fact that, for the staff of the Scientific Departments in particular, shared office space is not desirable, because of the confidential nature of many conversations and because of the focus that is required for much of the work, we have opted for individual offices.

 For PhD students and assistants, internships and guest employees there is no need for individual offices.
 For these profiles shared rooms for 3 persons per room are also a possibility.